The Future of Semiconductors

 Leveraging New Technologies

-Today, there are three key technology trends driving the future of semiconductors:
+Today, there are three key technology trends driving the future of the semiconductor industry:

 - Open source hardware is disrupting the market and changing how companies think about design.